Why protein-packed meals are your best friend this winter

 Why should I eat protein in winter?

-In a nutshell, protein is critical to a wide variety of the body’s functions, everything from cell growth and repair to maintaining a strong immune system, and it’s key for building muscle, too.
+In a nutshell, protein is critical to a wide variety of body functions, everything from cell growth and repair to maintaining a strong immune system, and it’s key for building muscle, too.
 Plus, like fat and carbohydrate, protein is also used by the body as a source of fuel or energy.

 Regardless of the season, eating protein-rich foods every day is the best way to ensure you’re providing your body with enough of this essential nutrient, but here are three reasons why it’s a particularly smart strategy as the weather gets cooler.

 1. You’ll feel fuller for longer.
-Given ‘hearty’ typically means hunger busting, bear in mind research shows it’s protein that activates the release of hormones that promote satiety – or in other words, that feeling of fullness.
+Given ‘hearty’ typically means hunger busting, bear in mind research shows it’s protein that activates the release of hormones that promote satiety—or in other words, that feeling of fullness.

 So, if you want your cold-weather meals to be hearty, including a source of protein, whether it’s plant-based like legumes or something like eggs, meat, fish or dairy, will help you achieve it.